Scholar-in-Training Awards: Annual Meeting

 Complete your abstract submission and make note of your abstract control number.
 You will need your abstract control number to complete the Scholar-in-Training Award application.
 Applicants will be asked to submit their abstract control number, mentor, CV (including a list of publications), and a short personal statement describing their research area and interests, current work setting, reasons for attending the Annual Meeting, and career aspirations.

 - Applicants must be the first author and presenter of an abstract submitted for presentation at the Annual Meeting.

 - Applicants must be an Associate Member of the AACR in good standing (membership current through 2021).
 Nonmember graduate students, medical students and residents, clinical fellows or equivalent, and postdoctoral fellows who wish to apply for a Scholar-in-Training Award should submit a Membership Application Form by November 12, 2021 in order to obtain membership in time to then submit an application for a Scholar-in-Training Award.

 - Applicants cannot be employees or subcontractors of for-profit private industry.

 - Applicants may apply for other travel awards, but may only receive one award from the AACR to attend the Annual Meeting.

 - We encourage applications from all areas of cancer research.
 Scholar-in-Training Awards funded by certain supporters are restricted to certain types of cancer research.
-Currently, in addition to general funding, the AACR has received funding for extra 2020 Annual Meeting Scholar-in-Training Awards in chemistry or breast cancer.
+Currently, in addition to general funding, the AACR has received funding for extra 2022 Annual Meeting Scholar-in-Training Awards in cancer chemistry, cholangiocarcinoma, and pediatric brain cancer.
 This list will be updated with any areas of cancer research for which the AACR has received additional funds.

 Selection of Award Recipients